karthik25/easyApi/ReadMe.md

     -h	: Display this help text
     -o	: OpenApi json url
-    -c	: Initial settings (if you don't want to type it in everytime) -s 	: Disable ssl validation
+    -c	: Initial settings (if you don't want to type it in every time) -s 	: Disable ssl validation

 ##### Sample usages: